K-PaaS/application-platform-guide-eng/install/service/lifecycle.md

 > - Description :
 > TAIGA is provided in a dedicated manner, providing systematic Agile development support and communication-oriented documentation and knowledge sharing support required for project collaboration.
 >
-> The service administrator's account is serviceadmin/< Password is what the user has entered when applying for the service >.
+> The service administrator's account is serviceadmin/< Password is what the user has entered when requesting for the service >.
 >
 > ![002]

--	Access the PaaS-TA User Portal, and apply for services through the catalog.
+-	Access the PaaS-TA User Portal, and request for services through the catalog.

 ![003]

 -	Access to service through dashboard URL.
-(The administrator account of the service is serviceadmin/[Password is what the user has entered when applying for the service])
+(The administrator account of the service is serviceadmin/[Password is what the user has entered when requesting for the service])

 ![004]

 #### <div id='3.2.2'/> 3.2.2.
-Service Application - CLI
+Service Request - CLI
-Explains how to apply for Lifecycle service through the CLI.
+Explains how to request for Lifecycle service through the CLI.

-- Service Instance Application Commands
+- Command for Service Instance Request
 ```
 cf create-service [SERVICE] [PLAN] [SERVICE_INSTANCE]